When Audio-LLMs Don't Listen: A Cross-Linguistic Study of Modality Arbitration: Results

-The adapter-only result is counterintuitive.
-Training the projection layer on conflict stimuli, where ground truth favors audio, made the model \emph{more} text-dominant.
-One interpretation is that the adapter learns to produce audio embeddings that diverge from the representations the frozen LLM was trained to process, causing the LLM to treat these unfamiliar embeddings as less reliable and default more strongly to text.
-While we cannot rule out alternative explanations (e.g., training instability or overfitting to the conflict distribution), the direction of the effect, \emph{away} from the training objective, is consistent with our information-vs-accessibility framework (Section~\ref{sec:discussion_framework}): text dominance is not caused by poor audio encoding but by how the LLM weighs competing modality signals during reasoning.
+While Ultravox's baseline TDR of $\sim$50\% could suggest the model is simply confused rather than arbitrating, the ablation results suggest otherwise: adapter-only and LLM LoRA training produce \emph{opposite} directional shifts from the same baseline (+26.5 vs.\ $-$23.9), which would not occur if the model were responding randomly.
+The adapter result is counterintuitive: training the projection layer on conflict stimuli, where ground truth favors audio, made the model \emph{more} text-dominant.
+One interpretation is that the adapter produces embeddings that diverge from representations the frozen LLM was trained to process, causing it to default more strongly to text.
+LLM LoRA, by contrast, appears to affect the arbitration process more directly, learning to upweight audio-derived content when conflict is detected.

-LLM LoRA, by contrast, modifies the arbitration process directly.
-The language model learns to upweight audio-derived content when conflict is detected.
-The generalization to unseen flip types suggests that LoRA acquires a general audio-attending strategy rather than flip-type-specific heuristics.